* EU says Brexit schedule under pressure

 "We focus on solutions to avoid a hard border ... any solution must be precise, clear and unambiguous."

-Barnier said Britain had to sort out all issues related to its divorce from the bloc - including ties with the EU nuclear agency Euratom and personal data protection - to win a transition period after it leaves the EU in March 2019.
+Barnier said Britain had to sort out all issues related to its divorce from the bloc - including ties with the EU nuclear agency Euratom and personal data protection - to win a transition period after it leaves the EU, as is due next March.

 "There is no transition possible without a withdrawal agreement," he said.

 London particularly dislikes the EU retaining the right to to cut Britain off from its market.
-Davis on Friday also called its approach "discourteous".
+Britain's Brexit negotiator David Davis on Friday called its approach "discourteous".

 "You will not find in our attitude ... the least trace of discourtesy or willingness to punish," Barnier responded.

-He said the next round of Brexit negotiations, which the EU has pencilled in to start on Feb.
-26, would look again at the transition, as well as whether Britain would be covered by EU deals with third countries during that time.
+He said the next round of Brexit negotiations, expected in two weeks' time, would look again at the transition, as well as whether Britain would be covered by EU deals with third countries during that time.

 Britain wants third countries to continue their current treatment of it and has said it will seek the EU's help in persuading them to do so.

-The bloc has only said it would expect Britain to remain bound by such deals during the transition, but cannot guarantee third parties will grant London the same benefits.
+The bloc has said it would expect Britain to remain bound by such deals during transition but cannot guarantee third parties will grant London the same benefits.

-The EU is increasingly considering changes to the Brexit schedule, which also assumes the other 27 EU national leaders will in March give Barnier a mandate for talks with Britain on its future ties with the bloc.
+The EU is increasingly considering deviations from the Brexit schedule, which assumes the other 27 EU national leaders will in March give Barnier a mandate for talks with Britain on its future ties with the bloc.